ÔTANI TOMOEMON III

 Career:

-7th lunar month of 1814: premiere at the Ichimuraza of Tsuruya Nanboku IV's natsu kyôgen "Imaori Hakata no Irifune"; Monzaburô plays the roles of Ôtsune Naonoshin, the Chinese emissary Go Chikkan and Tomitaya Tazaemon [casting].
+7th lunar month of 1814: premiere at the Ichimuraza of Tsuruya Nanboku IV's natsu kyôgen "Imaori Hakata no Irifune"; Monzaburô played the roles of Ôtsune Naonoshin, the Chinese emissary Go Chikkan and Tomitaya Tazaemon [casting].

-11th lunar month of 1820: Arashi Sanpachi II takes the name of Arashi Shagan IV (most likely in Edo).
+11th lunar month of 1820: Arashi Sanpachi II took the name of Arashi Shagan IV (most likely in Edo).
 Shagan was the haimyô of the actors Arashi Shichigorô I, Arashi Shichigorô II and Arashi Shichigorô III.

-1821 ~ 1823: Shagan goes back to Kamigata.
+1821 ~ 1823: Shagan went back to Kamigata.

-5th day of the 11th lunar month of 1839 [1]: Tomoemon dies.
+5th day of the 11th lunar month of 1839 [1]: Tomoemon died.

 Comments: